Non-Animal Approaches - The Way Forward

 Owner/Developer: European Commission (EC)

-The European Commission is organising a scientific conference in Brussels on 6 and 7 December 2016 to engage the scientific community and relevant stakeholders in a debate on how to exploit cutting edge advances in biomedical and other research in the development of scientifically valid non-animal approaches (alternatives to animal testing).
-The conference will bring together people from different countries, scientific disciplines and sectors with expertise in research involving animals and / or non-animal alternative approaches.
-Through scientific presentations and panel discussions attendees will explore the current benefits and limitations of different models, and consider how to improve the quality and predictivity of models used in research, including approaches to accelerate non-animal alternatives.
+The European Commission organised a scientific conference in Brussels on 6 and 7 December 2016 to engage the scientific community and relevant stakeholders in a debate on how to exploit cutting edge advances in biomedical and other research in the development of scientifically valid non-animal approaches (alternatives to animal testing).
+The conference brought together people from different countries, scientific disciplines and sectors with expertise in research involving animals and / or non-animal alternative approaches.
+Through scientific presentations and panel discussions attendees explored the current benefits and limitations of different models, and considered how to improve the quality and predictivity of models used in research, including approaches to accelerate non-animal alternatives.

-Participants will be invited to discuss and propose recommendations to the European Commission, research community and other stakeholders about:
+Participants discussed recommendations to the European Commission, research community and other stakeholders about:

 •the validity of animal models today in different sectors